Size: 13 x 13 x 3.7 inches

 iRobot Roomba 675: Price and availability

 The iRobot Roomba 675 is currently available at Amazon and BestBuy for $269.
-It’s also available via iRobot.com, but it’s $30 more there.
+It’s also available via iRobot.com, but it’s $30 more there (take a look at our iRobot coupon codes page to see if you can get a lower price).
 The Roomba 675 is similar to the $249 Roomba 614, but includes Wi-Fi connectivity, meaning you can control it remotely via the iRobot app on your smartphone.
 The Roomba 614 can only be controlled via the buttons on vacuum or by a separately purchased remote control.

 iRobot Roomba 675: Design

 If you asked a child to draw a Roomba, chances are that it would look very much like the iRobot Roomba 675.
 It’s round with matte grey plastic around its sides and a shiny black top.
 In the center of the lid there are three buttons arranged in a concentric circle: Clean, Spot and Dock.
 Near the front, you’ll find a recessed matte grey carrying handle.
 We appreciate the inclusion of the handle, which makes it easier to carry up and down stairs.
 The whole bot feels sturdy and solid.
 This was especially noticeable when it was bumping into chairs and startling the dog.

 At 13 inches in diameter, the Roomba 675 is slightly wider than the Eufy RoboVac 11s (12.9 inches) and much wider than the 11.8-inch iLife V3s Pro.
 The Roomba 675 is noticeably taller than both of those vacuums, too; its 3.7-inch height stopped it from traveling under a low-clearance couch that the 2.87-inch RoboVac 11s easily tackled.